PhantomAppDevelopment/firebase-as3/README.md

 * Leverages the use of OAuth, saving time and effort.
 * Authenticate with `Facebook`, `Google`, `Twitter`, `Email`, `Anonymous` and more.
-* Generates a `tokenId` that can be used for secure operations against Firebase Storage and Firebase Database.
+* Generates an `idToken` that can be used for secure operations against Firebase Storage and Firebase Database.

 ## Firebase Database
 *Main guide: [Firebase Database](./database)*